 In October 2011, our Board of Directors approved a continuation of the current stock repurchase program, authorizing repurchases for a total of \$150 million with no time limitation.
 This repurchase authority included, and was not in addition to, any unspent amounts remaining under the prior authorization.
-There were no repurchases of Indemnity's Class A common stock during the quarter ending March 31, 2015.
-We had approximately \$18 million of repurchase authority remaining under this program at March 31, 2015.
+There were no repurchases of Indemnity's Class A common stock during the quarter ending June 30, 2015 under the repurchase program.
+We had approximately \$18 million of repurchase authority remaining under this program at June 30, 2015.
+During the quarter ending June 30, 2015, we repurchased 1,567 shares of our outstanding Class A nonvoting common stock outside of our publicly announced share repurchase program at a total cost of \$128,355, or \$81.91 per share, for the vesting of stock-based awards in conjunction with our long-term incentive plan.
+These shares were delivered to plan participants in June 2015.